JakubPanekVSKK/english-for-designers/05-storytelling/index.md

 With your shitty marks?
 Lol good joke.
 It's difficult af, u got no chance!
 U really think u can withstand 5 years of studies without messing up?
+Bruh.

 But then a few weird things happened